asjad99/asjad99/README.md

 ### Hi there 👋

-- I'm a Machine Learning Engineer and a research scientist, with a passion for building intelligent systems and using them to solve real world problems
+- I'm a Research Scientist/Engineer, with a passion for building intelligent systems and using them to solve real world problems
 - My interests include: programming languages, computer graphics/vision and Artificial intelligence.
 - I write about my experiences at https://www.asjadk.io
 - Following projects/Prototypes explore ideas in computer science and their applications in real world.

 ### AI Research Projects